Extending React

 Also, note that the React

-object must be in scope wherever JSX is used.3
+object must be in scope wherever you use JSX with React.4

-We can exploit a user-customisable JSX transform and what we've seen of React's composition model to implement our API.
+We can exploit a user-customizable JSX Transform and composition to implement our API.
 The idea is simple: calls to File

 or Dir